-Various appetizers, salads and desserts will dot the menu as well, but the menu is evolving.
+Various appetizers, salads and desserts dot the menu as well, but the menu is evolving.

-But one item that will be available is a pizza unique to the area: Detroit-style pizza, which is known for its square, thick-crust, covered with cheese that covers corner to corner and also is very crunchy.
+But one item available is a pizza unique to the area: Detroit-style pizza, which is known for its square, thick-crust, covered with cheese that covers corner to corner and also is very crunchy.

 “It’s a lighter pan pizza,” Morgan said.
 “And we’ll be making our own pizza dough, as well as our own tortillas from scratch.
 We’re going to have upscale, handcrafted tacos.
 The place I’d compare it to is Babalu, something along those lines.”

-The bar will have some creative and flavorful cocktails, as well, he said.
+The bar has creative and flavorful cocktails, as well, he said.